jofas/blog/content/002-first-time-running/index.md

 Once&mdash;in a similarly agitated state&mdash;I decided it'd be a proper blast to break-in new hiking boots with a fifty kilometer hike.
 It turned my feet into a bloody pulp, but that's a story for another day.
-I witnessed an utterly irrational idea take roots in my mind, conquer it and annihilate all reason I had left.
+I witnessed an utterly irrational thought take roots in my mind, conquer it and annihilate all reason I had left.
 Completely filled with the conviction that the only way I'd manage the final stretch would be in a full-out sprint, that's what I did.